 Expert Tip: Use smaller, tender squash for this easy squash casserole.
-They don't have to be tiny but make sure the skin is soft and tender.
+They don't have to be tiny but make sure the skin is soft, tender, and unblemished.

 - Grate the Cheddar cheese from a block don't buy pre-shredded.
 The pre-shredded doesn't melt properly.
 I've used it to try to save time and it was a mistake.

 - Slice the squash in even slices.